SidecarTridge Multi-device File & Download Manager

 Changing the microSD Card Speed

-The SPI bus speed (1 MHz – 24 MHz; default is 12.5 MHz) affects all microSD access and is configured in the Booster App:
+The Booster App lets you tune the SPI bus speed (1 MHz – 24 MHz; default 12.5 MHz):

-1. Launch the Booster App (press X if you’re in another app).
+1. Launch Booster (press X if you’re in another app).

-2. Open the web interface and go to the Config tab.
+2. Open the web UI and go to Config.

 📜 License